project-chip/connectedhomeip/examples/light-switch-app/genio/README.md

 ## Running the Complete Example

--   This example needes one lighting-app device and one light-switch-app device
+-   This example needs one lighting-app device and one light-switch-app device.

 -   You can provision and control the Chip device using the python controller, Chip tool standalone, Android or iOS app